martintomas/reactive_observers/README.md

     * `fields` - observer is notified only when specified active record attributes are changed, for example: `fields: [:first_name, :last_name]`
     * `only` - accepts Proc and can do additional complex filtering, for example: `only: ->(active_record) { active_record.type == 'ObservableType' }`
 * active options
-    * `trigger` - can be symbol or Proc and defines action which is called on observer, for example: `trigger: :recompute_statistics`.
+    * `trigger` - accepts symbol or Proc and defines action which is called on observer, for example: `trigger: :recompute_statistics`.
 Default value, which can be changed through configuration, is `:changed`.
-    * `notify` - can be Symbol or Proc and defines action which is used to initialize observes class, for example: `notify: :load_all_dependent_objects`
+    * `notify` - accepts be Symbol or Proc and defines action which is used to initialize observer class, for example: `notify: :load_all_dependent_objects`
     * `refine` - accepts Proc and defines operation which is done with active record object before observer is called, for example: `refine: ->(active_record) { active_record.topics }`
 * additional options
     * `context` - observer can be registered with context information which is provided back from observed object when notification happens.
 Example of such option can be for example: `context: :topic`